orionrobots/orionrobots.github.io/_posts/2021-03-06-raspberry-pi-pico-tones-with-helena.md

 Looking at the captures, we can see a few things - first we have a couple of complete waves on the screen.
 The rate below shows the frequency at close enough to 100hz.
 The vertical axis is the voltage.
 From bottom to top we can see it is 3 and bit squares tall.
 This is the expected 3.3v from the Pico's output pin.

-Helena found this exciting.
+Mini_orionrobots found this exciting.
 I then asked if she could make the LED brighter.
 She wasn't sure how - maybe bring the frequency up.
 This didn't really help - but we could see it on the scope.

 ## Introducing a duty cycle